LMFLOSS: A Hybrid Loss For Imbalanced Medical Image Classification: Results and discussion

+In addition, we further investigated the performance of our proposed method at the class level to demonstrate the performance of our proposed framework on minority classes.
+Here, we present the findings from the EfficientNetV2 model for additional investigation because it outperformed the other models in terms of performance. \textbf{Table \ref{tab:table5}} showcases per class f1 scores of all four test sets for the EfficientNetV2 architecture.

-In addition, we further investigate the LMF loss performance at the class level to demonstrate the performance of our proposed method on classes with less than 200 training samples.
-From table \ref{table:results_all_2}, we can see that class H, M has the least number of training samples in the ODIR dataset.
-With only 90 samples in class H, LMF achieved a macro f1 of 28.57, which is significantly better than the other methods.
-On the other hand, in class M, where the total number of training samples is 162, our proposed model achieved 91.89 macro f1 with more than 5\% overall performance improvement.
-In almost all cases, our proposed LMF loss outperformed the other methods.
-Furthermore, in the HAM dataset, the least number of training samples are in the DF(81).
-We can see that for DF class, our proposed model achieved 80\% macro f1 with almost 9\% performance gained when compared to cross-entropy.
+From \textbf{Table \ref{tab:table5}}, we can see that the proposed LMF loss and the BWCCE loss demonstrated good class-wise f1 scores on the ODIR-5K dataset.
+We can also see from the table that classes H and M had the least number of training samples in the ODIR-5K dataset.
+With only 90 samples in class H, the LMF loss achieved an f1 score of 28.57, which was significantly better than the other methods.
+Also, in class M, where the total number of training samples was 162, our LMF loss framework achieved a 91.89 f1 score with more than 4\% improvement over the second-highest score obtained by focal loss.
+Additionally, LMF loss obtained the highest f1 score of 76.75 for class N. On the other hand, the BWCCE loss achieved the best f1 scores of 85.71 and 48,91 for classes C and O, respectively.

-The least number of training samples in the ISIC-2019 dataset is in class DF with 167 samples.
-Our proposed LMF loss achieved 78.26 macro f1, whereas the closest we get from the other method is from the LDAM of 73.85\%.
-The aforementioned discussion, along with the table \ref{table:results_all}, \ref{table:results_all_2}, indicates that our proposed LMF loss can handle the minority classes and generalize well better than other published loss functions with a significant performance improvement.
+In the HAM dataset, the DF class was the minority class with only 81 training samples.
+We can see from \textbf{Table \ref{tab:table5}}, the LDAM loss achieved the best f1 score of 81.25 for the DF class.
+However, the LDAM loss failed to showcase similar performance for other classes.
+In comparison, the proposed LMF loss framework demonstrated consistent performance improvements across all classes.
+It achieved the second-best f1 score of 80\% in the smallest DF class.
+In addition, LMF loss also achieved the best f1 scores of 79.57 and 90.68 for the minority classes: AKIEC and BCC, which was a little over 4\% improvement over the second-highest f1 scores achieved by the BWCCE loss.
+Overall, the proposed LMF loss achieved the best f1 scores for 4 of the 7 classes in the HAM dataset.

+The least number of training samples in the ISIC-2019 dataset was in class DF, with 167 samples.
+The LMF loss framework achieved a 78.26 f1 score, which was almost a 12\% improvement over the standard CCE loss.
+Whereas the second-highest score of 74.19 was obtained from the BWCCE loss, which was still 4\% less than the LMF loss.
+LMF loss also outperformed other methods by achieving 90.00 and 69.27 f1 scores for the minority classes VASC and SCC, respectively.
+Overall, the proposed method achieved the best f1 scores for 7 of the 8 classes present in the ISIC dataset.
+We also saw similar improvements for the COVID-19 Radiography Dataset.
+The LMF loss achieved the best f1 scores for 3 of the 4 classes present in the Covid-19 dataset.
+These results further demonstrate the consistency of the proposed framework.